Design Critique: MTA App (iOS Version)

-The NYC MTA App serves as a critical tool for people located in New York, providing you with information to easily commute in one of the largest transit systems in the world.
-However, the MTA app, while trying to help the user, can sometimes fall into a slim flaw of overwhelming the user.
+The NYC MTA App serves as a critical tool for people located in New York, providing commuters with information to seamlessly commute in one of the largest transit systems in the world.
+However, the MTA app, while trying to help the user, can sometimes fall into a slight flaw of overwhelming the user.

-Instead of helping address their pain points when it comes to commuting from point A to point B. After reading “The Design of Everyday Things” by Don Norman, I can confidently identify some designs that could be improved.
+After reading “The Design of Everyday Things” by Don Norman, I can confidently identify positive aspects in where the MTA app stands out, and some observations on features that could be improved.

 First design improvement: Overloaded with Information